jinpeng007/IdentityMgmtBook/12-app-access-control-at-scale.md

 ## Real-world Implementation: Blending Strategies for Optimal Results

 In practice, most large-scale systems implement a combination of techniques tailored to their specific needs.
-Netflix, for example, pre-computes and caches common access patterns during off-peak hours to reduce computation during prime viewing times.
 Many banking applications use short-lived tokens with embedded permissions for frequent operations, effectively pushing the "cache" all the way to the client.

 Some systems implement negative caching to quickly reject unauthorized requests, which often make up a significant portion of traffic.
 Others layer caches with different invalidation strategies and TTLs depending on the sensitivity of the resources being protected.